 \section{Multivariate Data Analysis}

-Multivariate Data Analysis (\texttt{MDA}) is at the crossroad of three domains: \begin{itemize}[label=$\rightarrow$] \item It is about finding structures in data presented as arrays.
+MDA is at the crossroads of three domains: \begin{itemize}[label=$\rightarrow$] \item It is about finding structures in data presented as arrays.
 This is algebra. \item It is possible to attach to an array a point cloud in a Euclidean space, and study the shape of the cloud.
 This is geometry. \item Data are modeled as realizations of random variables.
-This is statistics. \end{itemize} Hence, \MDA is at the crossroad between algebra, geometry and statistics.
+This is statistics. \end{itemize} Hence, \MDA is at the crossroads between algebra, geometry and statistics.

-\nB As arrays of data are matrices, \MDA relies heavily on Linear Algebra.
+\nB As arrays of data are matrices, \MDA heavily relies on Linear Algebra.
 Producing a matrix $A$ is one of the most classical mathematical formalization of some information gathered on a set of items.
 Let us consider a set of $n$ items each characterized by $p$ variables.
 The rows $i \in \llbracket 1,n \rrbracket$ are the items, and the columns $j \in \llbracket 1,p \rrbracket$ are some variables, often referred to as features in machine learning.
 The value of the feature $j$ for the item $i$ is the coefficient $\alpha_{ij}$ of the matrix.
-One objective of multivariate data analysis is to describe how items and features are related, which is usually addressed by low rank approximation of matrix $A$.
+One objective is to describe how items and features are related, which is usually addressed by a low rank approximation of matrix $A$.

 \nB A point cloud is a geometric object associated to such a feature matrix.
 Provided the variables are quantitative, i.e. numbers in $\R$, a set of $n$ points in $\R^p$ is built from $A$, with one point $a_i = (\alpha_{i1}, \ldots, \alpha_{ip}) \in \R^p$ for item $i$.
 This point cloud as a geometric object is denoted $\A$.
 In many real cases, the points are located in a low dimensional manifold.
 Finding such a manifold is called \emph{dimensionality reduction}.
 Efficient and well understood techniques exist when the manifold is linear (or affine): the best approximation of $\A$ by a projection in a space of dimension $r$ can be solved by finding the best approximation of $A$ by a matrix of rank $r$.